drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  the edge of the neighbouring triangle and obtaining the index of the edge which has the triangle currently being split.
 The index of the opposite point will allways be $0$ by construction.
-The neighbouring triangle is also updated similarly but with the appropriate index which will be the one of the triangle who's modifying the neighbour.
+The neighbouring triangle is also updated similarly but with the appropriate index which will be the one of the triangle who's modifying the neighbouring triangle.

 		],